 • In a similar fashion to other industrial sites in Sydney, such as the former Arnott's Biscuit Factory site in Homebush, the site presents a unique opportunity to enable the conservation of the subject site, a place of local heritage significance, via adaptive re-use.
 Any new use must respect the significance of the place.
-Possible uses which could be compatible include residential, commercial, educational or industrial.
+The potential uses of the subject site are outlined in Section 6.2 above.